CristianDavideConte/universalSmoothScroll/docs/Download.md

     <a href = "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules"><code>module</code></a>
    </td>
    <td rowspan = "1" align = "left">
-    Contains <i>(the minified version of)</i> a high level ease-functions library which allows you to effordlessly customize the timings and the behaviors of your scroll-animations.
+    Contains a high level library which allows you to effordlessly customize the timings and the behaviors of your scroll-animations.
    </td>
  </tr>
  </tr>